streetboy999/DeployWithDocker/README.md

 # DeployWithDocker
 # Author: Justin Wu @ IBM
 Install and deploy IBM LSF with Docker.
-It is easily to create an environment or destroy if if you don't need it any more.
+It is easily to create an environment or destroy it if you don't need it any more.

 How to use the tool?
 1. At Beijing lab